 - The involved object of a cognition is the main object that the cognition engages itself with.

 Thus, the explicit apprehension first ascertains (nges-pa) the body that appears to it: in other words, it decisively cuts the body off from everything else that is simultaneously seen around it.
-Thus the explicit apprehension is accompanied by implicit apprehension of “not something else.”
-Thus nothing else is apprehended with it.
+Thus the explicit apprehension is accompanied by implicit apprehension of “nothing other than itself.”
+Thus nothing other than itself is apprehended with it.

-- This type of “nothing other than itself” (ldog-pa) is called an “individually characterized object exclusions of something else” (don rang-mtshan-gyi gzhan-sel, object exclusion, object isolator).
+- This type of “nothing other than itself” (ldog-pa) is called an “individually characterized object exclusion of something else” (don rang-mtshan-gyi gzhan-sel, object exclusion, object isolator).
 It is a nonstatic objective entity.

 The same analysis applies to seeing a nonstatic object and its nonstaticness (impermanence) or its motion.
 For instance, in the first moment of seeing a car pass by, our explicit apprehension ascertains the car; and in the second moment, when it has moved, it ascertains both the car and its motion.
 Nevertheless, while the car is passing by, the car and its motion do not exist independently of each other.

 In the case of non-conceptual cognition of voidness, an object and its voidness also do not exist independently of each other.
 When seeing the object, in the first moment we ascertain the object.
 In the second moment we ascertain both the object and the impossible way of existing that is projected on it.
 In the third moment, with the correct and decisive understanding that this impossible way of existing does not correspond to anything real, we cut off all appearances of both the object and this impossible way of existing.
 We apprehend only its voidness – the total absence of this impossible way of existing.
 In this case, cognition of voidness relies on an immediately preceding cognition of its basis for imputation, namely the object, but does not occur with simultaneous cognition of its basis.